Skip to content

 save

-Anomalous Table and File Detected
+Anomalous Table or File Detected

-This flow is triggered when anomalies are detected within a specific table, file and check rule types.
+This flow is triggered when anomalies are detected within a specific table, file, and check rule types.
 It includes information about the number of anomalies found and the specific scan target within the datastore.
 This is useful for assessing the overall health of a particular datastore.

 table